 - Fill in the form or survey, etc.

-To summarize this article, landing pages outperformed many commonly used media channels and only Pay Per Click advertising, search engine marketing and a couple of social media channels outperformed the 4% landing page conversion rate.
+The Unbounce conclusion in this study?
+Landing pages outperformed many commonly used media channels and only Pay Per Click advertising, search engine marketing and a couple of social media channels outperformed the 4% landing page conversion rate.

 And of course, a measurement of the effectiveness of a landing page can also be page visits, the length of visits and where the landing page led the visitor (if not to the desired CTA/s).